 IMPORTANT: If you’re using Streamlabs OBS or any other software to stream or record gameplay.
 Then, it might be possible that because of it you’re getting low FPS.

 Use Microsoft Game Bar to Record Gameplay

-Yes, after disabling overlay you might not able to record gameplay.
+Yes, after disabling the overlay you might not be able to record gameplay.
 Though no worries, you can use the Windows default game bar app, it offers the same functionality.
 If Xbox Game Bar is not installed in your system, then you can use Microsoft Store to install it.

 1).
 Open Xbox Game Bar using Windows search.